hirrolot/datatype99/README.md

 ### Q: What about compile-time errors?

 A: With `-ftrack-macro-expansion=0` (GCC), there are no chances that compile-time errors will be longer than usual.
-However, they can be still quite obscured -- in this case, try to look at generated code (`-E` GCC/Clang flag).
-Hopefully, the [code generation semantics] is formally defined so normally you will not see something unexpected.

-Some kinds of syntactic errors are detected by the library itself.
-For example (`-E` flag):
+Some kinds of syntactic errors are detected by the library itself, for example (`-E` flag):

 ```c
 // !"Metalang99 error" (datatype99): "Bar(int) is unparenthesised"
 datatype(A, (Foo, int), Bar(int));
 ```

+If an error is not comprehensible at all, try to look at generated code (`-E`).
+Hopefully, the [code generation semantics] is formally defined so normally you will not see something unexpected.

 [code generation semantics]: #semantics